AsCodingStone/WouldLike.DotNet.Extensions/README.md

 # WouldLike.DotNet.Extensions

-This repository defines dotNet extensions that I use.
+This repository defines #dotNet extension methods that I use.